luccarizzi/swetspot/README.md

-# final-project
+# swētSPOT

-A full stack JavaScript solo project.
+A full stack web application for new clients looking to find more information about swētSPOT and it's services.